microsoft/PowerPlatformConnectors/certified-connectors/Talkdesk/README.md

 	 - For OAuth client name, use a unique name that identifies the application that you require OAuth access for.
 	 - For Grant type check Refresh token and Authorization code
 	 - In Redirect URI's please add "https://global.consent.azure-apim.net/redirect"
-	 - Add the following scopes: `contacts:read agents-bulk:write callback:write notifications:write users:read account-custom-status:read ccaas-user-status:write ccaas-user-status:read webhooks-trigger:write webhooks-schema:read scim`
+	 - Add the following scopes: `contacts:read agents-bulk:write callback:write users:read account-custom-status:read ccaas-user-status:write ccaas-user-status:read webhooks-trigger:write scim`
 	 - Client Id and Client Secret will be automatically generated when you click the Save button
 	 - Save this `Client ID` to be used in apiProperties.json file in later steps and save this `Client Secret` to use it in later steps while deploying the connector.